create3000/x_ite/docs/_posts/components/EnvironmentalEffects/Background.md

 #### Hints

 - Setting the same color at two consecutive angles produces a solid color band.
-- This field may be ignored, applying the default value regardless.
+- In Interchange profile this field may be ignored, applying the default value regardless.
 - [X3D Scene Authoring Hints, Color](https://www.web3d.org/x3d/content/examples/X3dSceneAuthoringHints.html#Color)

 #### Warning

 - You must have one more *groundColor* value than groundAngle values.
-Interchange profile

 ### SFFloat [in, out] **transparency** 0 <small>[0,1]</small>
 {: #fields-transparency }

 How "clear" the background is, allows underlying page to show through: 1.0 is completely transparent, 0.0 is completely opaque.
-Interchange profile

 #### Hint

-- *transparency* \< .5 opaque, *transparency* \> .5 transparent.
+- In Interchange profile *transparency* \< .5 opaque, *transparency* \> .5 transparent.

 ### SFBool [out] **isBound**
 {: #fields-isBound }